dennyhoang8/walmart-enterprise-demand-forecasting/README.md

 ## Apache Airflow

-Apache Airflow is used to orchestrate the project's data pipeline.
+Apache Airflow is used to orchestrate the project's ETL pipeline.

 Airflow provides: